npbtrac/test-inpsyde-plugin/docs/02-explanation.md

 > Code to be compliant with Inpsyde code style

-PHPCS file here https://github.com/npbtrac/test-inpsyde-plugin/blob/master/phpcs.xml.dist#L15 (I copy it from Paypal Plus plugin)
+PHPCS file here https://github.com/npbtrac/test-inpsyde-plugin/blob/master/phpcs.xml.dist#L15 (I copy it from Paypal Plus plugin).
+It excludes several Inpsyde rules therefore, my code is not 100% Inpsyde qualified but it's still Inpsyde one :) (it's from Inpsyde's plugin).

 > Automated tests (more on this topic will follow below)